 I have to tear myself away.

-Later I learn that New Zealand has more bridges, on a population basis, than any other country in the world due to its climate and topography.
+Later I learn that New Zealand has more bridges, per capita than any other country in the world due to its climate and topography.

 Arriving at Milford Sound is a relief because we have made it and are on time for our boat.
 My visions of a lonely quayside could not be more wrong.
 We stop in a landscaped car park full of cars and campers with people like us getting their gear together for the overnight fiord cruise.